-Faculty Consulting Offices (FCOs) were established in Storrs and at the UCHC that have provided training to those who consult and for those who must participate in the consulting approval process, such as department heads and deans.
+Faculty Consulting Offices (FCOs) were established in Storrs and at UConn Health to oversee the consulting request and approval process and provide training to those who consult and for those who must participate in the consulting approval process, such as department heads and deans.
 A University-wide Consulting Management Committee (CMC) was convened to provide recommendations regarding the identification and management of potential Conflicts of Interest arising from consulting activities.

 As required by CGS 1-84(r), the Faculty Consulting Oversight Committee was convened including members appointed by the Legislature/Executive branch and from the Citizens' Ethics Advisory Board.
-This Committee has met on a regular basis to review the implementation of the consulting program and to review the audits of the program conducted by the University's Office of Audit, Compliance and Ethics.
+This Committee has met on a regular basis to review the implementation of the consulting program and to review audits of the program conducted by the University's Office of Audit, Compliance and Ethics.

 Implementing this program required development of policies, procedures, forms and databases; identification and training of staff; and awareness and training of faculty, department heads, and deans.
-The Office of Audit, Compliance and Ethics has carried out annual (and previously semiannual) audits as required and, as expected, have identified areas in which clarifications and improvements have been recommended.
+The Office of Audit, Compliance and Ethics has carried out annual (and previously semiannual) audits as required and as expected, have identified areas in which clarifications and improvements have been recommended.
 The University has developed procedures to address all identified issues in a timely and appropriate manner.